‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 Like they

 would be like, hey, Richard Schiff.
+Hey, Michael K.

+Williams.
 Hey, John Goodman.

+Yeah.
 We need you for like four days.

+Right.
 You know, can you come in and nail this scene?

-Like there was a bunch of movies right around here where it was like, man, this is just like kind of trashy, but really like way more the acting is way better than it needs to be.
+Like, there was a bunch of movies right around here where it was like, man, this is just like kind of trashy, but really, like, way more, the acting is way better than it needs to be.

+You know, that's an interesting concept.
 And I wonder when that started because

-you think like when Jack Nicholson did the Joker
+you think like when Jack Nicholson did the Joker and people were like, oh, this is cool.
+Yeah.

 And then that Jack Nicholson starts the villain era and then everybody wanted the villain part.
+I wonder when the Dean Waiters era started, basically.

-Yeah, like I can come in and just do.
+Yeah.
+Like I can come in and just do.

-Because Goodman does this in flight, too.
+Because Goodman does this in flight too.
+So that's 2012.

 Yeah.